 Nidra feeds our brains

-Nidra soothes us
+Nidra soothes us and promotes longevity

 In yoga philosophy, there is this idea of having a number of aspects or layers to ourselves.
 Physical, energetic through the breath, intellect through our minds, higher connection with that deeply calm space and more.
 Yoga nidra soothes these aspects very easily and simply, undoing all the tension of stress, and instead, nourishing us, nurturing us in a safe space.